 Question: Will the lights on my Floodlight Cam turn on every time it detects motion?

 Answer: No. The lights on the Floodlight Cam will only turn on for motion events when it's dark.
 If it is dark outside and your lights aren't turning on you can adjust your motion sensitivity for triggering the lights.
-If it's dark outside and you don't want the lights to turn to at all, you can always turn off your motion zones and manually control your floodlight through the manual lights control.
+If it's dark outside and you don't want the lights to turn on at all, you can always turn off your motion zones and manually control your floodlight through the manual lights control.